developer-friendly/blog/docs/posts/2024/0012-ory-kratos.md

 This will be the page that our users will see once they open the application.
 Everything else, is the communication between this frontend and the Ory Kratos.

-To start things off, we will need a couple unavoidable static files for template and styling.
+To start things off, we will need a couple of unavoidable static files for template and styling.

 **NOTE**: I am by no means a frontender.
 That is not my strong suit.
 Yet the